Former police officer previously charged with injuring ex-wife now accused in her death

 A former Alabama police officer gunned down his estranged wife, who had a restraining order against him, authorities said Wednesday.

-The body of 31-year-old Megan Louise Montgomery was found face down in a parking lot in Mountain Brook, Alabama, less than 10 miles east of Birmingham, at about 4:30 a.m. on Sunday, police said.
+The body of Megan Louise Montgomery, 31, was found face down in a parking lot in Mountain Brook, Alabama, less than 10 miles east of Birmingham, at about 4:30 a.m. on Sunday, police said.

 After Montgomery's family reported her missing, Birmingham police linked her to the body found in Mountain Book, officials said.

 Her ex-husband, Jason Bragg McIntosh, 45, surrendered to Mountain Book police and has been charged with capital murder, officials said.
-The case could carry the death penalty because Montgomery had an order of protection against her alleged killer, Mountain Brook police chief Ted Cook told reporters on Wednesday.
+The case could carry the death penalty because Montgomery had an order of protection against McIntosh, Mountain Brook police Chief Ted Cook told reporters on Wednesday.

 Montgomery had been shot in the head and back, according to Cook.